This prometheus review examines Prometheus's features, pricing, ideal use cases, and how it compares to alternatives in 2026.

 The competitive landscape in this category is active, with both open-source and commercial options available.
 When comparing alternatives, focus on integration depth with your existing stack, pricing at your expected scale, and the quality of documentation and community support.
 Each tool makes different trade-offs between ease of use, flexibility, and enterprise features.

-Datadog is the all-in-one commercial alternative — metrics, logs, traces, and APM in one platform with zero operations, but $15-$23/host/month.
+Datadog is the all-in-one commercial alternative — metrics, logs, traces, and APM in one platform with zero operations, but uses per-host/month pricing.
 New Relic offers full observability with a generous free tier (100GB/month) and per-GB pricing.
 Grafana Mimir provides horizontally scalable long-term storage for Prometheus metrics.
 InfluxDB is a purpose-built time-series database — choose InfluxDB for IoT and industrial metrics.
 Victoria Metrics is a Prometheus-compatible TSDB with better compression and performance for large deployments.

 For long-term metrics storage beyond Prometheus's local retention, Thanos and Cortex provide horizontally scalable, highly available Prometheus-compatible storage backends that query across multiple Prometheus instances.